daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ### Step 8: Set Password and Run the Jupyter Notebook

+Run the command below to set a password to access the Jupyter Notebook dashboard.

 ```bash
 jupyter server password
 ```

+Run the command below to start the Jupyter Notebook on localhost.

 ```bash
 jupyter notebook
 ```

 That’s it.
-It will then open your default web browser to the Jupyter Notebook URL running on localhost.
+It will then open your default web browser to the Jupyter Notebook dashboard URL running on localhost - on port `8888` by default.

+Type in your password to login to the dashboard.

 When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
 In our case, it is similar to this screenshot below.